mermaid-js/mermaid/packages/mermaid/src/docs/community/contributing.md

 Likewise, if users don't know that there is a new feature that you've implemented, it will forever remain unknown and unused.

 The documentation has to be updated for users to know that things have been changed and added!
-If you are adding a new feature, add `(v<MERMAID_RELEASE_VERSION>+)` in the title or description.
+If you are adding a new feature, add `(v10.8.0+)` in the title or description.
 It will be replaced automatically with the current version number when the release happens.

 eg: `# Feature Name (v<MERMAID_RELEASE_VERSION>+)`